Roundtable

 Event date and time - 9:00am CEST

-SPARC researchers will showcase key research on gender and youth in fragile dryland contexts at the annual LANDac Global Land Governance International Conference, from July 2nd to 4th in Utrecht, Netherlands.
+SPARC researchers showcased key research on gender and youth in fragile dryland contexts at the annual LANDac Global Land Governance International Conference, which was held from July 2nd to 4th in Utrecht, Netherlands.

-The theme of this year’s conference is 'Plurality of Knowledge: The Future of Land Governance in Shifting Glocal Contexts'.
-SPARC researchers from Nigeria, Sudan and South Sudan will draw on key pieces of the programme’s published and upcoming research at an in-person roundtable on ‘Learning from SPARC research on gender and youth issues in farmer-herder conflicts and pastoral land governance’ on Friday, July 4th.
-The event will be Parallel Session IV from 10.45am to 12.15pm in Janskerkhof 2-3.
+The theme of this year’s conference was 'Plurality of Knowledge: The Future of Land Governance in Shifting Glocal Contexts'.
+SPARC researchers from Nigeria, Sudan and South Sudan drew on key pieces of the programme’s published and upcoming research at an in-person roundtable on ‘Learning from SPARC research on gender and youth issues in farmer-herder conflicts and pastoral land governance’ on Friday, July 4th.

 - Dr Elizabeth Daley, SPARC Gender Equity and Social Inclusion (GESI) Advisor